01/

 03/

-Credit markets continued to see strong inflows, and despite a very strong June for corporate new issues, it still felt like credit investors had too much cash that needed to be put to work.
-This persistently strong technical led to credit spreads in both Investment Grade and High Yield markets pushing back toward their Q1 tights.
+Credit markets continued to see strong inflows, and despite a strong quarter for corporate new issues, it still appeared that credit investors had excessive cash waiting to be put to work.
+This persistently strong technical pressure led to credit spreads in both investment grade and high yield markets pushing back toward their Q1 tights.

 Our portfolios were defensively positioned throughout the quarter, given expensive valuations in credit and mounting macro uncertainty.
-We actively took profit on our hedges during the selloff in early April, and began covering some of our higher beta shorts and chipping away at watchlist longs.
-However, with the quick reversal and rally back, we’re using this as an opportunity to reload hedges and rotate our shorts back into lower quality credits that have bounced hard off the lows.
+We took advantage of the sharp rally in credit markets to reload hedges and rotate our shorts back into lower quality credits that have bounced hard off the lows.

 As we look ahead, we remain focused on shorter-duration positioning, given the uncertain path for interest rates, especially in long-dated government bonds.
-We believe investors should consider strategies that emphasize stability and income, while maintaining flexibility to navigate through volatility.
-In our view, long-short credit strategies are particularly well-suited to this type of market environment—offering the ability to actively manage exposures and selectively hedge downside risks.
+We believe the current environment highlights the potential benefits of strategies designed to emphasize stability and income, while maintaining flexibility to navigate volatility.
+In our view, long-short credit strategies may be well-suited to this type of market environment, and could provide the ability to actively manage exposures and hedge against potential downside risks.

-Our event-driven component of the portfolios was a solid contributor during the period, as we saw some idiosyncratic catalysts take place leading to positive performance.
+Our strategies outperformed the benchmark during the quarter driven by the event-driven component of the portfolios, as we saw some idiosyncratic catalysts unfold, leading to positive performance.
 Our allocation to various capital structure opportunities such as limited recourse capital notes (LRCNs), hybrid securities, and synthetic risk transfers (SRTs) collectively performed well during the period and provided stability to the portfolios.
-Our shorts and hedges collectively detracted from absolute performance during the period but achieved their goal within the portfolios of dampening volatility and lowering market beta.
+While our shorts and hedges collectively detracted from absolute performance during the period, they achieved their intended role of dampening volatility and lowering market beta.

 This material may contain “forward-looking information” that is not purely historical in nature.
 These forward-looking statements are based upon the reasonable beliefs of PMAM as of the date they are made.
 PMAM assumes no duty, and does not undertake, to update any forward-looking statement.
 Forward-looking statements are not guarantees of future performance, are subject to numerous assumptions and involve inherent risks and uncertainties about general economic factors which change over time.
 There is no guarantee that any forward-looking statements will come to pass.
 We caution you not to place undue reliance on these statements, as a number of important factors could cause actual events or results to differ materially from those expressed or implied in any forward-looking statement made.